azhx/blagoblag/content/drafts/dag-response.rst

 Justice Department and FBI's ability to investigate.
 However, he is not entitled to mislead the public in order to make that point.
-And make no mistake, attempting to use the spectre of computer security challenges that are familiar in order to make the argument that this his policy is necessary, even though his policy has nothing to do with these computer security challenges, is the height of intellectual dishonesty.
+And make no mistake, attempting to use the spectre of computer security challenges that are familiar in order to make the argument that his policy is necessary, even though his policy has nothing to do with these computer security challenges, is the height of intellectual dishonesty.